tdeakin93/hw9/README.md

 Credit where credit is due

 ## Tests
-Information on test goes here
+Information on tests goes here

 ## Questions?
 The person responsible for this code is: *~NaMe~* and their github username is: *~UsErNaMe~*